EvanBalster/tattle_wx/README.md

 ## Development Notes

 Tattle is inspired by the Unity crash reporter and Google Breakpad.
-I believe it can be used as an uploader in a Breakpad-enabled app.
+As far as I know it can be used as an uploader in a Breakpad-enabled app (but I haven't tried this yet)

+Things that still need doing:

+* A dialog allowing the user to review report contents:  Fields, files and the `-cd` folder.
+* A progress report dialog for the upload.
+* Clearer reporting of upload errors.
+* Verify full unicode compatibility.

+Things I may investigate in the future:

+* File compression.
+* A way to save compiled reports to disk.
+* A preemptive warning when not connected to the internet.
+* Possibly some built in "auto" parameters such as a system description.